TnTech-ECE/S25_Team2_MyCapstoneProject/conceptual_design.md

 * The BMS shall receive power from the charging circuit.

-<ins> Power Distribution System </ins>

-* The Power Distribution Unit shall distribute power efficiently to all components, regulating power to different subsystems such as the motor, electronics, and sensors.

-* The PDU shall contain fuses and relays for power safety.

-* The PDU shall receive DC power from the Battery Pack.

-* The PDU shall distribute power to the ESC, Auxiliary Electronics, and Sensors.

-* The PDU shall send an analog signal (current sensor data) to the VCU.

-* The PDU shall report power distribution status to the VCU using the CAN Bus communication protocol.

-<ins> Electronic Speed Controller </ins>

-* The ESC shall regulate motor speed and torque based on throttle input.

-* It shall convert DC power into controlled three-phase AC power for the motor and provide regenerative braking support.

-* The ESC shall receive a PWM signal (throttle control) from the VCU.

-* The ESC shall receive DC power from the PDU/Battery Pack.

-* The ESC shall output three-phase AC power to the Electric Motor.

-* The ESC shall send serial data (ESC telemetry) to the VCU using CAN Bus or UART.

-<ins> Vehicle Control Unit </ins>

-* The VCU shall serve as the central processing unit that manages power, motor control, and user commands.

-* It shall read sensor data and battery status while controlling throttle, braking, and power management.

-* The VCU shall receive serial data (I2C, CAN) from the BMS, PDU, and ESC.

-* The VCU shall receive analog signals from throttle and brake sensors.

-* The VCU shall send PWM control signals to the ESC.

-* The VCU shall send telemetry data to the User Interface Display.

-* The VCU shall communicate with the BMS, PDU, and ESC using CAN Bus.

-* The VCU shall optionally send telemetry data to a mobile app or remote monitoring system using Bluetooth/WiFi.

 <ins> Charging Circuit </ins>

 * The Charging Circuit shall provide regulated DC voltage and current to the battery pack while ensuring safe operation